wglastonio/dio-github-copilot-credit-card-validation/README.md

 ## Credits
 This project was created by Microsoft Copilot, as part of the GitHub Copilot training offered by DIO, and it was adjusted by Wglastonio.

+**Prompt:**
+@workspace Based in the file credit-card-rules.png under the folder assets, create a function in javascript in the index.js file to identify the credit card type based on the credit card number was input in the application.